Foraging wild herbs and berries of Swedish Lapland

 Culinary adventures learning about traditional food and medicine

 Experience Jokkmokk and the Arctic with all your senses by taking part of Essense of Lapland’s taste shows, guided flavor tours and treasure hunts.

 All served in a personal, informative and tasty way of culture and culinary guide and forager Eva Gunnare.

 Guided nature and culture walks all year filled with green flavors foraged in the wild.

 Come along all year long on a tour with foraged herbs and berries.
 I bring my basket filled with tasty bits for the outdoor nature walk.
-Indoors I have set the table with more homemade treats.
+For the private tours an indoor activity is added in my kitchen where I have set the table with more homemade treats.

 Talks & Taste Shows

 Taste shows are